 The Trick to Capture/Release

 Foxes are incredibly intelligent, especially red foxes.
 They can spot a trap faster than Clint Eastwood can draw, so capture is a major challenge.
 Go with a large trap, preferably rated for raccoons or larger, and wipe it down to remove any human scents.
+Remember, foxes have a strong sense of smell, so they’ll avoid something that smells dangerous.
 Put some canned dog food or a bit of raw meat inside for the bait.

-Branches, leaves, grass, and other local debris makes for a good covering.
+Branches, leaves, grass, and other local debris make for a good covering.
 This will hopefully make the trap look more like an abandoned den, prompting the fox to investigate.

 Check the trap frequently from a safe distance so you won’t give yourself away.
 Once trapped, you can retrieve the cage wearing thick clothes and leather gloves to protect from bites and scratches.
 Remember to be mindful when capturing a female in early spring because she may have helpless young.